QM-IPAlab/StereoHO/README.md

 </div>

-This is the official repository for "Stereo Hand-Object Reconstruction for Human-to-Robot Handover".
+This is the official repository for "Stereo Hand-Object Reconstruction for Human-to-Robot Handover" published in RA-L 2025.
 This repository contains code for the stereo hand-object reconstruction pipeline and UR5 robot control.

 ## Installation
 This code was tested on Ubuntu 18.04 and ROS Melodic.